KhronosGroup/Vulkan-Hpp/docs/Usage.md

 ### Feature and property enumerations

 Related to error-handing, Vulkan enumerations require more careful handling of return values.
-The following code is usually typical:
+The following code is quite common:

 ```c++
 std::vector<LayerProperties, Allocator> properties;